arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone1.md

 plugin.path=/usr/hdp/current/kafka-broker/connectors/jcustenborder-kafka-connect-twitter-0.3.33,/usr/hdp/current/kafka-broker/connectors/confluentinc-kafka-connect-azure-blob-storage-1.3.2
 ```

-- Copy the `connect-standalone.properties` to ``connect-standalone.properties-2` and edit the properties as below
+- Copy the `connect-standalone.properties` to ``connect-standalone.properties-2` and edit the properties as below( Note the changed rest.port )
 ```
 ```
 bootstrap.servers=<Enter the full contents of $KAFKAZKHOSTS>